Girls learn environmental education through camping experiences.

 Certain camping programs encourage the girls to come out with their own camping ideas and plans.
 The ability to plan and organize an event successfully requires certain special skills and these kinds of activities are aimed at developing those skills.

 The Girl Scout camps help in developing some of the critical and unique skills that are required to lead an independent life.
+Girls learn by growing in new abilities, using natural resources, and adapting to environmental changes.

 It is fun to find ways to help your Girl Scout troop to stay connected this summer!
 One really popular activity for the girls is a Summer Scavenger Hunt.
 You can make up a list of items that teams of two or more girls have to find during their summer break.
 Make sure to include things at local parks, museums and eateries that will encourage the girls to plan fun outings with one another and stay connected all summer long.
 For example, they can “find” a pizza at a local pizza parlor to share together.